 - helpful with allergies

-- aids in wound care
+- aids in wound care [source]

 Frankincense has increased greatly in popularity over the last few years.
 It’s no wonder, considering it has powerful antibacterial properties.
-Among other things, frankincense is considered beneficial for:
+Among other things, frankincense EO is considered beneficial for:

-- skin injuries and irritation
+- skin injuries and irritation [source]

-- lifts your mood
+- helps memory [source] and lifts your mood

 Frankincense is wonderful for your skin.
 Add a drop to your moisturizer if you have sensitive skin, combine it with a carrier oil for inflammation, or diffuse it aromatically for a boost in mood.

 Ginger has long been used as a natural remedy for stomach issues.
-Although it is beneficial for so much more, there’s no denying the fact that it has many therapeutic properties that are considered beneficial for stomach upsets and discomfort.
-Some of its benefits include:
+Although it is beneficial for so much more, there’s no denying that it has many therapeutic properties considered beneficial for stomach upset and discomfort.